miyanyan/mathplot/README.md

 Mathplot is a library for drawing 3D data visualization objects called `VisualModels`.

-This project is a development of [morphologica](https://github.com/ABRG-Models/morphologica), with a) a new name and b) simiplified and more focussed code.
+This project is a development of [morphologica](https://github.com/ABRG-Models/morphologica), with i) a new name and ii) simplified, focussed code.
 In particular, the maths library has been split out into [sebsjames/maths](https://github.com/sebsjames/maths).

 mathplot can also be integrated with other GUI frameworks including Qt (see [**examples/qt/**](https://github.com/ABRG-Models/morphologica/tree/main/examples/qt)) and [wxWidgets](https://www.wxwidgets.org/) (see [**examples/wx/**](https://github.com/ABRG-Models/morphologica/tree/main/examples/wx)).